ME495-EmbeddedSystems/final-project-dkoh555/string2waypoints/README.md

 To get the waypoints from a desired string, call
 `ros2 service call /`....

-The waypoints will outpoint as a list of point messages.
+The waypoints will output as a list of point messages.